zcyy0/Geometry-GRPO/README.md

 This problem requires using the Law of Sines, but the model failed using this theorem and simply said the maximum is achieved when AC is perpendicular to AB.
 Although this is correct,  but the reasoning has gaps and it seems this conclusion comes out of nowhere.

-## Next Step: Supervised Finetuning
+## Stage 2: Supervised Finetuning (In progress)
-Based on the two patterns found, the solutions are clear: we need the model to have visual grounding and cite theorems in its reasoning process.
+Based on the two patterns found, the solutions are clear: we need the model to have visual grounding and cite theorems.
 Instead of more GRPO, a better approach should be Supervised Finetuning.
-The training data should contain reasoning steps should include visual grounding and theorems used, and the reasoning steps can look like this: "<see> what it observes </see><theorem> mathematical theorems to use </theorem> <think> the reasoning process </think><answer> the answer here </answer>".
-The current plan is to select geoqa questions that the model got wrong, and input the images and questions to a more advanced model and ask it to output the reasoning steps following the format above, and use these reasoning steps to train the model.
-When the model learns to output the correct format, I can keep training the model using GRPO on more difficult problems such as OlympiadBench.